chenyuting3077/Adam/README.md

 # Adam
-This is an first robot project for allen
+This is the first robot project for Allen

+## Question: How to build an robot?